nikolassv/bartib/README.md

 ### How to edit or delete tracked activities

 Just open your activity log in your favorite text editor to edit or delete former activities.
 You may even add new activities manually in this file.
-The format is self explanatory.
+The format is self explanatory and described in detail in [doc/bartib-file-format.md](doc/bartib-file-format.md).

 Bartib even offers the `bartib edit` command which opens the log in the editor defined by your `EDITOR` environment variable.
 If you are unsure whether your edits are readable by bartib, use the `bartib check` command.
 It will inform you about any parsing errors.